Rkiefe/Femeko.jl/README.md

 ## Femeko.jl currently has full fledged implementations for
 - Magnetostatics (magnetic materials under applied fields, permanent magnets, etc)
 - Heat equation (with implicit time stepping)
+- Viscous fluid (in-compressible, static)
 - Micromagnetics (both in time and steepest descent energy minimization)

 Femeko has implementations for both 3D and 2D in each physics package (except micromagnetics, only 3D).

 ## Femeko.jl aims to have the following, in the future
 - Full Heat equation (with convection to a passing fluid)
+- Elastostatics (stress)
 - Viscous fluid dynamics (in-compressible)
-- Elastostatics (stress)

 ## Table of Contents
 - [Fully featured examples](#examples)